OleDakotaJoe/clonr/README.md

 ### Clone
 The main command of the program.
-When you run `clonr clone <...args>`, clonr will first clone a git repository and then process the files in that repository according to the `.clonrrc` file
+When you run `clonr clone <...args>`, clonr will first clone a git repository and then process the files in that repository according to the `.clonr-config.yml` file

 #### Usage:
-There are 2 ways to use the clone command.
+There are multiple ways to use the clone command.
 1. `clonr clone <git_url> <name_of_project>`
     * Clones a remote git repository
     * Replace `<git_url>` with the url you would use if running `git clone <url>`